mobile app bar

 Feb 28, 2026; Austin, Texas, USA; O’Reilly NASCAR O’Reilly Auto Parts Series driver Shane Van Gisbergen (9) takes questions from the media after winning the NASCAR O’Reilly Auto Parts Series Focused Health 250 at Circuit of the Americas

-He addressed the outcome without deflecting blame.
+Despite the race not ending the way he would have wanted, the Trackhouse Racing Driver maintained his grace while talking to reporters.
 “Yeah, it’s weird to be disappointed with second.
 But, yeah, this series is just at a high level.
 And I felt okay.
-We got our safety culture Chevy a lot better than yesterday.”
+We got our safety culture Chevy a lot better than yesterday,” said SVG.

 “But just following Tyler, his driving was immaculate.
 And his car was very good, too.
 So I tried, but didn’t quite have enough.
-But still a great points day for the 97,” the New Zealander continued.
+But still a great points day for the 97,” the New Zealander added.

-On Saturday, SVG had moved through traffic in the final laps of the Xfinity race, passing five cars with five laps to go and entering shallow into Turn 1 as the other leaders pushed wide to take the win.
-Sunday’s runner-up finish marked his second consecutive top-10 result, following a sixth-place finish at EchoPark Speedway, his strongest oval showing in the Cup Series.
+SVG had moved through traffic in the final laps of the O’Reilly Auto Parts Series race on Saturday, too.
+But he triumphed on that occasion.
+He passed five cars with five laps to go and entered the shallow into Turn 1 as the other leaders pushed wide to take the win.

 About the author